jobrouter/typo3-process/Documentation/configuration.rst

    rows is logged as *notice*, if there were none it is logged as *info*.

 .. note::
-   The number of days is also taken into account for the Dashboard widget :ref:`Instance Starts <dashboard-instance-starts>`.
+   The number of days is also taken into account for the :ref:`Dashboard widgets
+   <dashboard-widgets>`.